solarslurpi/GrowBuddies/docs/gus.md

 If you don't want to include a document in the toctree, add :orphan: to the top of your document to get rid of the warning.

 This is a File-wide metadata option.
 Read more from the [Sphinx documentation](https://www.sphinx-doc.org/en/master/usage/restructuredtext/field-lists.html#file-wide-metadata).

+### Packaging
+There is so much history with Python.
+Resource: [Python packaging](https://realpython.com/pypi-publish-python-package).